The Definitive Guide to Using Samepage

 - On a desktop computer, hover your mouse over a page and look for the "+" symbol following your mouse cursor around.
 Once you click it, you'll see "Task" among the options.
-On the Samepage mobile app, navigate to a page and tap the green "+" symbol in the lower right corner.
-You'll see the option to create a new task in the green bar that appears across the bottom of your screen.
+On the Samepage mobile app, navigate to a page and tap the "+" symbol in the lower right corner.
+You'll see the option to create a new task in the bar that appears across the bottom of your screen.

 - While typing on a page, start a new line with brackets .
 Then hit the spacebar and type a task title.
 Then hit "Enter" and the line will be converted to a task.
 If you'd like to assign it to someone, start a line with brackets, hit the spacebar, type a title, hit the spacebar again, and then type the @symbol followed by the first few characters of someone's name.
-When you see the correct name auto-suggested, select it and then hit enter.
+When you see the correct name auto-suggested, select it and hit enter.
 A new task will be created and assigned to the user you specified.

 2. A team's Tasks list

-To create a task in this section, simply click the "+ New task" button near the top left corner of your team Task list.
+To create a task in this section, click the "+ New task" button near the top left corner of your team Task list.
 Your new task will be visible alongside any tasks that live on team pages.
-Those tasks have a link to their page underneath the task details 3.
+Those tasks have a link to their page above the task details 3.

-3. Tasks in your dock
+3. Tasks and task reports in your dock